bwireman/esquew/README.md

 ## Messaging

 Esquew is a transient, at most once messaging queue supporting a REST api.
-It allows for multiple topics and with multiple subscriptions, all with ack and nack capability.
+It allows for multiple topics with and subscriptions, all with ack and nack capability.

 ## Limitations